Levius (manga): Original net animation

-A 12-episode original net animation (ONA) adaptation, produced by Polygon Pictures premiered on Netflix on November 28, 2019.
-The series was broadcast in Japan on Tokyo MX and BS11 from January 9 to March 27, 2021.
-Nana Mizuki performed the series opening theme "Link or Chains", while Mamoru Miyano performed the ending theme "Beautiful Doll".
-Viz Media will release the series on Blu-ray in North America on March 21, 2023.
+A 12-episode original net animation (ONA) adaptation, produced by Polygon Pictures premiered worldwide on Netflix on November 28, 2019.
+The opening theme is "Wit and Love" and the ending theme is "Child Dancer"; both songs were performed by Nazome.
+The series was later broadcast in Japan on Tokyo MX and BS11 from January 9 to March 27, 2021.
+For the televised version, Nana Mizuki performed the series opening theme "Link or Chains", while Mamoru Miyano performed the ending theme "Beautiful Doll".

+Viz Media released the series on Blu-ray in North America on March 21, 2023.